sirirako/dotnetlambdaCICD/Lab-2-VSTS/Lab-2-detail-steps.md

 - Type the name, select AWS Credential and AWS Region.
 - Select "Update code and configuration (or create a new function)" for Deployment Mode.
 - Enter Function Name to be created.
-- Enter Function Handler and Runtime.
+- Enter Function Handler. .Net Function handler is in the format of Assembly::Namespace.ClassName::MethodName.
+In this case, it is MyReInventFunction::MyReInventFunction.Function::FunctionHandler.
+- Enter Runtime of the project which is dotnetcore2.1
 - Select Zip file in the work area for Code Location.
-This is the artifact localtion from the build pipeline.
+This is the artifact location from the build pipeline.
 - For Zip File Path, click browse to find the zip file location.
-- For Role ARN or Name, enter the Lambda execution role for this lambda function.
-Follow this [instruction](https://docs.aws.amazon.com/lambda/latest/dg/with-userapp-walkthrough-custom-events-create-iam-role.html) if you do not have one.
+- For Role ARN or Name, enter the Lambda execution role created earlier.
 - Leave everything else as default such as Memory Size and Timeout.

 ![img](../images/vsts17.png)